< Previous Page

 3. Always protect unpainted millwork from moist conditions.

-Never store on the ground, on concrete, or where rain can blow in.
+Never store on the ground, on masonry, on concrete, or where rain can blow in.

 4. For exterior millwork, always use premium oil-based primer and oil-based paint.
 Paint all surfaces, including the ends, prior to exposure to direct sunlight.